glouppe/info8010-deep-learning/lecture4.md

 A **transposed convolution** is a convolution where the implementation of the forward and backward passes are swapped.

+Therefore, a transposed convolution can be seen as the gradient of some convolution with respect to its input.

 Given a convolutional kernel $\mathbf{u}$,
 - the forward pass is implemented as $v(\mathbf{h}) = \mathbf{U}^T v(\mathbf{x})$ with appropriate reshaping, thereby effectively up-sampling an input $v(\mathbf{x})$ into a larger one;
 - the backward pass is computed by multiplying the loss by $\mathbf{U}$ instead of $\mathbf{U}^T$.

 Transposed convolutions are also referred to as fractionally-stride convolutions or deconvolutions (mistakenly).

+---

 .center.width-70[![](figures/lec4/convolution-linear-transposed.png)]